khalid-hussain/shaheen/chap9.md

 our decision to march forward by a day.
 Al-Zeghel!
 Why has your tongue gone mute?
 Tell me what crisis has befallen that the swords of these mujahideen can't compensate?
 Which palace has fallen that these mujahideen cannot rebuild?
 The greatest wealth of a general are his soldiers.
-Besides Moosa and Abdullah, the people who are dearest to me are with me.
+Besides Musa and Abdullah, the people who are dearest to me are with me.
 Nobody's death will be unbearable for me.
 Didn't you see that there was not a trace of tear in my eyes when Naeem Ridwan was being lowered into the grave, although he was no